Services

 - Can oral fluid be used for random employer drug testing?

-Yes, when your policy or DOT plan explicitly authorizes oral fluid for randoms and your TPA supports the panel.
-Otherwise continue with the specimen your pool rules require.
+Yes, when your policy or DOT plan explicitly authorizes oral fluid for randoms and your TPA supports the drug list.
+Otherwise stay on the specimen your pool rules already name.

 - How does oral fluid compare to urine for observation logistics?

-Oral fluid collections are typically observed at a table or station per protocol, which many HR teams find easier to stage than direct-observation urine scenarios—subject to your policy and applicable law.
+Oral fluid is usually observed at a table or station per protocol—many HR teams find that easier to stage than restroom-heavy urine observation, subject to your policy and applicable law.

 Request a quote for this program